Georgee0/Georgee0/README.md

 - 🧩 I enjoy debugging more than coding sometimes
 - 🧠 I believe clean architecture = clean mind
 - 🎶 I code better with music in the background
-- ☕ I enjoy building APIs then any other thing
+- ☕ I enjoy building RESTFUL APIs then any other thing
 - 👨🏾‍💻 Most of my commits are private

 ---